Strong-lensing Perturber Signatures in Self-interacting Dark Matter Simulations: Data and Methods

 where $r_{\rm vir}$ is the virial radius and $r_{\rm max}$ is the radius at which the maximum circular velocity occurs.
 In the limit of a Navarro–Frenk–White (NFW) profile~\cite{Navarro:1995iw}, $r_{\rm max}=2.1626r_s$, and the familiar definition of halo concentration, $c_{\rm vir}=r_{\rm vir}/r_s$, is recovered.
 For SIDM halos in the core-expansion phase, $r_{\rm max}$ can increase mildly, leading to slightly smaller $c_{\rm eff}$ values than their CDM counterparts.
 By contrast, for core-collapsed SIDM halos, $r_{\rm max}$ can be significantly reduced, yielding much larger $c_{\rm eff}$ values than in CDM.
 Hence, the effective concentration is particularly useful for characterizing core-collapsed halos~\cite{Yang:2022mxl} that are the main focus of this work.

 In Fig.~\ref{fig:ceff}, we show the distributions of the effective concentration of subhalos (top) and field halos (bottom) with respect to their peak masses in our Group (circles), MW (pentagons), and LMC (triangles) systems, for CDM (left) and GroupSIDM-147 (right).
 The peak mass $M_{\rm peak}$ is defined as the maximum mass a halo attains over the course of the simulation.
 For subhalos, $M_{\rm peak}$ typically occurs before they fall into the host system, whereas for field halos it usually occurs at $z=0$.
 We clearly see that SIDM halos exhibit much larger scatter in $c_{\rm eff}$ at fixed $M_{\rm peak}$ compared to CDM.
 In particular, core-collapsed halos can reach very high $c_{\rm eff}$ values, often exceeding $100$.
 Moreover, the $c_{\rm eff}$--$M_{\rm peak}$ relation extends smoothly across the four host masses, indicating that biases from the differing environments of Concerto hosts are minimal.
 For this reason, we will identify and present analogs of the B1938 perturber from the LMC system, which has the highest resolution.
-We have also verified that the overall results remain unchanged when using the MW system.
+We have also verified that the overall results remain unchanged when using the MW system. { In Appendix~\ref{appex:cv}, we repeat the analysis using an alternative definition of halo concentration and find that our conclusions remain unchanged. }